canonical/charm-events/README.md

 [note]This is a temporary repository to work on the charm events graph while Mermaid support for charmhub lingers in the pipeline.
 The reference document is https://discourse.charmhub.io/t/a-charms-life/5938; that takes precedence whenever discrepancies may arise.[/note]

-This document is about the lifecycle of a charm, specifically the juju events that are used to keep track of it.
-These events, or 'hooks' to use some old terminology, are relayed to charm code by the Operator Framework in specific sequences depending on what's going on in the juju model.
+This document is about the lifecycle of a charm, specifically the Juju events that are used to keep track of it.
+These events, or 'hooks' to use some old terminology, are relayed to charm code by the Operator Framework in specific sequences depending on what's going on in the Juju model.

 It is common wisdom that event ordering should not be generally relied upon when coding a charm, to ensure resilience.
 It can be however useful to understand the logic behind the timing of events, so as to avoid common mistakes and have a better picture of what is happening in your charm.
 In this document we'll learn how: